Arrogance and Apartheid vs Humility and Justice

 Allah Almighty introduced the message of love since He sent Adam (peace be on him) till the last Messenger Muhammed (peace be on him).

-He spread the message of love, leading by example.
+We should spread the message of love, leading by example.
 It’s not just that we talk the talk, we walk the walk as well.
 No matter what you say, your actions prove you right or wrong.

 The cure for kibr